NCAR/DART/guide/creating-obs-seq-real.rst

 Real observations come in a mind-boggling diversity of formats.
 We have converters for many formats in the ``DART/observations/obs_converters`` directory.
-The documentation for that directory is listed in the `README.rst <../observations/obs_converters/README.html>`__.
+The documentation for that directory is listed in :doc:`../observations/obs_converters/README`.

 The converters are designed to work on one input file format and create (or add to) an output observation sequence.
-It may be desirable to post-process multiple observation sequence files with the
+It may be desirable to post-process multiple observation sequence files with the :doc:`../assimilation_code/programs/obs_sequence_tool/obs_sequence_tool` to select for timeframe, geographic region, etc.
-`obs_sequence_tool <../assimilation_code/programs/obs_sequence_tool/obs_sequence_tool.html>`__
-… to select for timeframe, geographic region, etc.

 Many of the formats require their own libraries (like HDF), and require intimate knowledge of the data format to extract the portions required for the :doc:`DART observation sequence file <detailed-structure-obs-seq>`.

-Please feel free to browse the converters and their companion documentation.
-Feel free to donate converters for formats we don’t already support!
-We like that kind of stuff.
+You should feel free to browse the converters and their companion documentation.
+If you create a new observation coverter for a format that DART doesn't already support, please follow the :doc:`contributors-guide` to add your code to DART.
+These types of contributions are greatly appreciated by DAReS staff and by the geoscience community!

 The DART framework enforces a clean separation between observations and the models used for assimilation.
 The same observations can be used in any model